ljhnsn12/Code101/activity02instructions.md

 ### Building your webpages with HTML

-Take a look at the html code that's been put into Slack as well as your wireframe Use what you've created to help you structure your webpages.
+Take a look at the html code that's been put into Slack as well as your wireframe.
+Use what you've created to help you structure your webpages.

 Don't be afraid to look stuff up or reach out for help if you need it.